 Riding: 45 km (28 miles)

-Elevation/descent: 1,600 m (5,250 ft) ascent / 2,300 m (7,545 ft) descent -
+Elevation: +1,600 m (5,250 ft) ascent, -2,300 m (7,545 ft)

 Last but not least: your group’s final day kicks off on a magnificent trail with panoramic views.
 A series of playful trails will bring you to the foot of the mythical Matterhorn.
 You did it.
 Congratulations!
 You’ll end the e-bike adventure in a wonderful spa hotel in Zermatt, facing one of the most beautiful peaks in the Alps.
 Take the time to relax your muscles and reminisce about the past six incredible days.

-Meals: Breakfast, snacks, and dinner
+Meals: Breakfast, picnic lunch, and dinner

 Accommodation: Spa hotel in Zermatt